Disclosure

 })

-function MyDisclosure() { return (
+function Example() { return (

 <Disclosure as="div">

-What languages do you support? </Disclosure.Button>
+<DisclosureButton as={MyCustomButton}>What languages do you support?</DisclosureButton>

-<Disclosure.Panel as="ul">
+<DisclosurePanel as="ul">

-<li>HTML</li> <li>CSS</li> <li>JavaScript</li> </Disclosure.Panel> </Disclosure> ) }
+<li>HTML</li> <li>CSS</li> <li>JavaScript</li> </DisclosurePanel> </Disclosure> ) }

 CommandDescription

-Enter or Space when a Disclosure.Button is focused.
+Enter or Spacewhen a DisclosureButton is focused.

 Toggles panel

-The main Disclosure component.
+The main disclosure component.

 PropDefaultDescription